Department of the Premier and Cabinet (South Australia): Arts and culture

 The biennial Adelaide Festival Awards for Literature are managed by the State Library of South Australia (which is under the DPC).

-In September 2019, the "Arts and Culture Plan, South Australia 2019–2024" was created by the Department.
-Marshall said when launching the plan: “The arts sector in South Australia is already very strong but it’s been operating without a plan for 20 years”.
-However the plan does not signal any new government support, even after the government's A$31.9 million cuts to arts funding when Arts South Australia was absorbed into DPC in 2018.
-Specific proposals within the plan include an “Adelaide in 100 Objects” walking tour, a new shared ticketing system for small to medium arts bodies, a five-year-plan to revitalise regional art centres, creation of an arts-focussed high school, and a new venue for the Adelaide Symphony Orchestra.
+In September 2019, the "Arts and Culture Plan, South Australia 2019–2024" was created by the department.
+However the plan did not signal any new government support, even after the government's A$31.9 million cuts to arts funding when Arts South Australia was absorbed into DPC in 2018.
+Specific proposals within the plan included an "Adelaide in 100 Objects" walking tour, a new shared ticketing system for small to medium arts bodies, a five-year-plan to revitalise regional art centres, creation of an arts-focussed high school, and a new venue for the Adelaide Symphony Orchestra.
+In 2019–20, spending on arts and culture was reduced by 6%, and then by another 3% in 2020–21, leading to a lobbying campaign by the arts sector.

+In September 2023, arts minister in the Malinauskas government, Andrea Michaels, announced that multi-year funded arts organisations would be given a one-off bonus payment, to help compensate for rising costs as well as the impact of the COVID-19 pandemic in South Australia.
+From 1 October, the arts would be once again brought together under a "united arts portfolio", overseen by Michaels and DPC deputy chief executive Alison Lloydd-Wright.
+The directors of Arts South Australia and creative industries, Jennifer Layther and Becc Bates respectively, will report to Lloydd-Wright.
+A new cultural policy would be developed in collaboration with the arts, cultural and creative sector, which would align with the National Cultural Policy Revive, and would be released by mid-2024.

 Publications and online resources

 The department's activities are summarised in its Annual Reports.
 Other publications include range of policies, guidelines, reports and other documentation.